 ALICE: You told me that, too.

-DAD: Unlike your piano lessons, that is something I regret.
+DAD: Unlike piano lessons, that is something I regret.

 ALICE: Just admit it’s weird how I walk past that thing every day without touching it.

-ALICE: I love where you’re suddenly heading with this.
+ALICE: I love where you’re heading with this.

 DAD: There you go.

-ALICE: Would you spell it out, though, for the people who can’t read your mind?
+ALICE: Would you spell it out for people who can’t read your mind?

-DAD: So I’ve always assumed there’s a valuable way to experience music that’s only accessible to serious musicians.
+DAD: So I’ve always assumed there’s a valuable way to hear music that’s only accessible to practiced musicians.
 My assumption could be wrong.

 ALICE: No, I think it’s right.

-DAD: And now I’m suggesting the same thing goes for baseball.
-No question, fans can get a great deal out of watching a game.
-But it’s another thing to feel each play in your arms and legs.
+DAD: The same goes for baseball.
+I’m sure any fan can get a great deal out of watching a game.
+But it’s another thing to feel each play twitch in your arms and legs as it’s unfolding.
 Say I’m out at [our local school’s] field.
 While the pitcher takes the sign, the third baseman rocks back and forth to keep himself limber, and I limber up, too.
 When the pitcher sets, Third empties his mind to become one with the space between his glove and the batter.
-He knows he may not have time to think before the ball reaches him.
-So he reduces his mind into a reactive muscle, and I do the same.
+He may not have time to think before the ball reaches him.
+He reduces his mind into a reactive muscle.
+In the stands, I do the same.

 ALICE: That sounds amazing.

-DAD: It can also be frustrating.
+DAD: It can be frustrating.
 Pro infielders always know where to position themselves, but the kids up here screw up.
 The other day, Third was playing the centerfielder too deep on his first at-bat.
-It’s a good bet Center’s the fastest runner on any team, and this guy looked the part.
+It’s always a good bet the centerfielder is the fastest runner on the team, and this guy looked the part.
 But Third wasn’t adjusting and I was worried he’d have to rush his throw.
-I was leaning forward, willing him to step in.
+I was leaning forward, willing him to step in toward the plate.

-DAD: We can drive out there right now.
+DAD: We can drive out to [the school] right now.
 I can hit you some grounders.

 II.
 A HISTORY LESSON

-ALICE: Sir, my next question [checks iPhone] is dumb.
+ALICE: My next question [checks iPhone] is dumb.